takasimiz/bak-github.io/_posts/2017-06-21-difficulties.md

 date: 2017-06-21
 category: eem
 tags: [lifehack, journal, eem]
-description: Difficult thing is a task.
+description: A difficult thing is a task.
 ---

 EEM project is a long, long shot.
 How could we keep motivation high? *Make everyday task.* How is the task would be made every single day?  *Make difficulties list.* Here the following is.